-1. Create a custom Apex class to use as a datasource for the picklist.
-The Apex class must extend the VisualEditor.
-DynamicPickList abstract class.

-2. Add an attribute to your design file that specifies your custom Apex class as the datasource.
+First, create a custom Apex class to use as a datasource for the picklist.
+The Apex class must extend the VisualEditor.DynamicPickList abstract class.
+Then add an attribute to your design file that specifies your custom Apex class as the datasource.